 d) Education creates opportunities to integrate acts of learning into ‘projects’

 A framework such as the present one serves a useful analytic purpose.
-It helps satisfy a curiosity about learning, giving structure to an exploration of theoretical concepts.
-But the framework-as-list format risks an implication that acts of learning exist in isolation from each other.
+It addresses a curiosity about learning, giving structure to the exploration of theoretical concepts.
+But the framework-as-list format risks implying that acts of learning exist in isolation from each other.
 As if the experience of schooling (for example) was one of shifting between them in turn.
-Does this exercise of listing do unacceptable violence to the more dynamic and fluid nature of learning?
-It is appropriate that the present framework is judged according to whether its items do seem to manifest a coherent singularity.
+Does this listing exercise do unacceptable violence to the more dynamic and fluid nature of learning?
+The present framework should be judged according to whether its items do seem to manifest a coherent singularity.
 Their sheer familiarity within everyday discourse about problem solving encourages the idea that they do.
 However, in application, they will typically exist in configurations – patterns that we might term ‘projects’.
 That is a term familiar in classrooms, where such orchestration frequently is experienced.
 Certain projects may seem dominated by one particular act of learning but, often, the most successful learning depends on their creative fusion.
+Moreover, pedagogic methods may involve a similar fusion.
+For example, the university seminar can blend exposition, tutoring and collaborating.

-e) Effective education equips the learner with awareness of owning a portfolio of such acts
+e) Education equips the learner with awareness of owning a repertoire of such acts

 Learning may be most often theorised in relation to schooling, but learning is a lifetime requirement within any knowledge-rich environment.
 Certainly, in the workplace we must learn.
 And then, in our leisure, we will find pastimes that invite inquiry and creativity through learning.
-One of the achievements of schooling should be to foster an awareness of the range of learning solutions available to us in these circumstances: the bricolage of learning.
-This will empower the individual with wise judgements as to how everyday challenges for learning are most effectively met – met by drawing from a personal portfolio of options.
+One ambition of schooling should be to foster an awareness of the range of learning solutions available to us: the bricolage of learning.
+This will empower the individual to judge how everyday challenges for learning are most effectively met – met by drawing from a personal repertoire of options.
 Schooling can thereby foster the powerful identity of ‘being-a-learner’.
 Such awareness is cultivated at two levels.
-Consider one act from this list: collaboration.
+Consider one act from this list: collaborating.
 We may often collaborate informally, on-the-fly, and without reflection.
 But through the explicit orchestration of schooled projects, we are made more conscious of collaborating as a learning choice available to us.
 A practice to be activated in situations where we recognise it has a fit.
-But at a coarser level of awareness, we develop a self-consciousness in relation to our ‘portfolio’ of options itself.
+But at a coarser level of awareness, we develop a self-consciousness in relation to our ‘repertoire’ of options itself.
 And, thereby, awareness makes us work its contents more creatively.
-The cultivation of this ‘portfolio’ and our increasing awareness of it is a great reward of schooling.
+The cultivation of this ‘repertoire’ and our increasing awareness of it is a great reward of schooling.
 After all, when we enter a challenging and novel situation beyond school, we are not always armed with confident bodies of knowledge that might guide us (so much school content seems forgotten).
-But the remnants of what was known can often be quickly activated and enriched– as we judge which of our learning acts to apply to the situation at hand.
+But the remnants of what was known can often be quickly activated and enriched– as we judge which of our learning acts to apply to the situation at hand

 f) Acts have a developmental trajectory: evolving from formats cultivated in early life